The newlyweds, who married in Windsor last May, are just weeks away from welcoming their first child.

-As the nation waits for the Queen and Duke of Edinburgh's eighth grandchild to arrive, here's everything we know about royal baby Sussex.
+As the nation waits for the Queen and Duke of Edinburgh's eighth grandchild to arrive, please enjoy everything we know about royal baby Sussex so far.

 When is the Royal baby due?

-Although Kensington Palace has only said the royal baby is due in the spring, six-month pregnant Meghan let slip during an engagement in Birkenhead earlier this year that she is due at the end of April or early May.
+Though Kensington Palace have only publicly declared that the royal baby is due in the spring, six-month pregnant Meghan let slip that she is due at the end of April or early May during an engagement in Birkenhead earlier this year.

 The couple announced their pregnancy to family and friends at Princess Eugenie’s wedding in October, just days before their royal tour of Australia, New Zealand, Fiji and Tonga.

-This means he or she could easily be born on the same day as great-grandmother the Queen, who will celebrate turning 93 on April 21.
+This means he or she could easily be born on the same day as their great-grandmother (yes, the Queen), who will celebrate turning 93 on April 21.

 Where will the Duchess of Sussex give birth?

-No one knows for sure, but staff at the Lindo Wing at St Mary’s Hospital in Paddington, London, have been advised not to take holiday in the spring, sparking speculation the Duchess plans to give birth there.
+No one outside of the family knows for sure but staff at the Lindo Wing at St Mary’s Hospital in Paddington, London, have been advised not to take holiday in the spring, sparking speculation the Duchess plans to give birth there.

-Contrary to earlier reports the former American actress plans to give birth on the NHS, she may instead follow in the footsteps of the Duchess of Cambridge, who had her three children at the same private maternity unit.
-Princess Diana also gave birth to Harry there in 1984.
+Contrary to earlier reports saying the former American actress plans to give birth on the NHS, she may follow in the footsteps of the Duchess of Cambridge instead.
+Kate had her three children at the same private maternity unit and Princess Diana gave birth to Harry there in 1984.

 A source told the Telegraph: “Staff at the Lindo Wing have been asked not to take holiday in April.
 Everyone thinks it’s got something to do with the royal baby but no one is confirming anything.”

-It had been reported that Meghan, 37, planned to give birth on the NHS at Frimley Park Hospital in Surrey, because it is seven miles closer than the Lindo Wing to Frogmore Cottage in Windsor, where the Sussexes are due to move to this year.
+It had been reported that Meghan, 37, planned to give birth on the NHS at Frimley Park Hospital in Surrey.
+It is seven miles closer than the Lindo Wing to Frogmore Cottage in Windsor, where the Sussexes are due to move to this year.

 Giving birth in the Lindo Wing